 - Operating profit or profit before interest and tax (PBIT).
 PBIT also includes non-operating income and costs (eg if you sell an asset).

 - Net interest payable (eg on bank loans).

 - Profit before tax (ie after deducting interest charges from PBIT).

 - How much of the income from a long-term contract (eg five years) should be included in that year's profit?

 - What adjustments should be made for customers who are unlikely to pay?

 - How quickly should fixed assets be depreciated?

-The profit and loss account forms part of your statutory accounts
+The profit and loss account forms part of a company's statutory accounts

-- Your shareholders are entitled to see your statutory accounts.
+- Shareholders are entitled to see the company's statutory accounts.

 - Unless you are a 'small' company (typically turnover no more than £10.2 million), you must include the profit and loss statement in statutory accounts filed with Companies House.